scott-huberty/q1k-neuroimaging/docs/source/tasks/anti_saccade.rst

 difference between the first sample to the target IA and the onset of the distractor dot, this RT variable is also updated if the gaze triggers after the target onset (``+100ms``).
 With this information some conditional triggers determine whether the trial is either an anti-saccade, pro-saccade or corrective saccade.
-Belwo is a summary of trial labels:
+Below is a summary of trial labels:

 1. Pro-saccade: Contains a true DS variable and a false PS variable.